sirius-ms/sirius-docs.github.io/docs/_pages/bugs.md

 ---
 permalink: /bugs/
-title: "Bug Reports"
+title: "Bug reports and feature requests"
 ---

-We do our best so that you will not be confronted with errors while using SIRIUS.
-But we cannot test every possible scenario.
-We encourage you to submit a bug report to us via GitHub ([sirius-ms/sirius](https://github.com/sirius-ms/sirius/issues/new/choose)) in case you encounter an error.
+We strive to ensure that your experience with SIRIUS is error-free, but it's impossible to test every possible scenario.
+If you encounter an error or have suggestions for new features, we encourage you to submit a bug report / feature request via our GitHub repository ([sirius-ms/sirius](https://github.com/sirius-ms/sirius/issues/new/choose)).

-You can also use the bug report feature within the SIRIUS GUI to e.g. automatically provide log files.
+You can also use the bug report feature within the SIRIUS GUI, which allows you to automatically include log files.
-In that case it is very helpful if you specify your email address.
-Often, errors are very specific and can only be reproduced and understood with help of the input file and knowledge of the used parameter settings.
-Therefore, we might reach out to you.
-With your help, we will continue to improve SIRIUS.
+Providing your email address is very helpful, as many errors are specific and can only be diagnosed with the input file and the parameters you used.
+We may need to reach out to you for more details to better understand and resolve the issue.
+Your assistance is invaluable in helping us improve SIRIUS.

-You can also check our [SIRIUS Community space on Gitter](https://matrix.to/#/#sirius-ms:gitter.im) to connect with other users and get help from the community.
+Additionally, you can visit our [SIRIUS Community space on Gitter](https://matrix.to/#/#sirius-ms:gitter.im) to connect with other users and seek help from the community.

+## Common feature requests

+#### Could SIRIUS support multiply charged ions?

+Not in the near future.
+Implementing support for multiply charged ions requires significant algorithmic development, and currently, we lack sufficient training data for these ions.
+However, if you can provide such data, it would greatly help initiate this project.

+#### Could SIRIUS support multimers?

+Supporting multimers is theoretically possible.
+While they are currently considered during LC-MS preprocessing for adduct detection and will appear in the [feature list in the GUI]({{ "/gui/#overview" | relative_url}}), full computational support is not yet available.
+This limitation arises because the necessary adjustments to the fragmentation tree computation have not been implemented.